teimilola/teimilola.github.io/cv.md

 <br>

-A PDF of my resume can be downloaded [here](http://maria-antoniak.github.io/resources/maria_antoniak.pdf).
+You can download a PDF of my CV [here](http://maria-antoniak.github.io/resources/maria_antoniak.pdf).

 <br><br>